sanjayrawat1/bookshop/edge-service/README.md

 don’t have a DNS name, we can call the external IP address provisioned for the Ingress to be accessible from outside the cluster.
 On Linux, you can use the IP address assigned to the minikube cluster.
 You can retrieve that value by running the following command:

-`$ minikube ip --profile polar`
+`$ minikube ip --profile bookshop`

 On macOS and Windows, the ingress add-on doesn't yet support using the minikube cluster's IP address when running on Docker.
 Instead, we need to use the
-**minikube tunnel --profile polar** command to expose the cluster to the local environment, and then use the 127.0.0.1 IP address to call the cluster.
+**minikube tunnel --profile bookshop** command to expose the cluster to the local environment, and then use the 127.0.0.1 IP address to call the cluster.
 This is similar to the kubectl port-forward command, but it applies to the whole cluster instead of a specific service.

 Define the Ingress object in **ingress.yml** file in **k8s** folder.
 After this deploy edge-service and ingress to local k8s cluster, run following command: